 Fity – the product Sweat Proof Slim Fit Vegan BB Cream (English-language link), certified vegan by EVE, is available for online purchase.

-Unleashia (English-language link) is a vegan makeup brand specializing in glitter products that is certified cruelty-free by PETA.
+Unleashia (English-language link) is a vegan makeup brand specializing in glitter products that is certified cruelty-free by PETA (English-language link).
 In December 2020, it was spotted in Loft Ginza in Tokyo.
-Check the Unleashia Instagram here.
+Check the Unleashia Japan Instagram here.

 Western brands available in Japan

 Bare Minerals is cruelty-free and has both freestanding shops and counters in Japan.
-Not all products are vegan, but their UK site has a vegan section.
+Not all products are vegan, but their UK site has a vegan section (English-language link).
 Bare Minerals is owned by Shiseido, which is not cruelty-free.

 The Body Shop has over 100 stores across Japan.
 They are a 100% vegetarian, UK company and were the first ever company to receive Leaping Bunny cruelty-free certification.
 They are cruelty-free but not all products are vegan- around half of all the products they make are, according to their UK website.
-Vegan products are usually not clearly labeled.
-However, a list of their vegan products (English-language link) can be found on their UK website.
-According to Plant Based News (English-language link), they will go 100% vegan by the end of 2023.
+However, a list of their vegan products (English-language link) can be found on their UK website, or check for the Vegan Society mark on the packaging.
+According to Plant Based News (English-language link), they will go 100% vegan by the end of 2023, and The Body Shop plans to have their entire product portfolio registered with the Vegan Society’s Vegan Trademark by December 2023.

 You can check the makeup products that the Japan shops carry here, but be sure to check that they’re vegan before purchasing.